robstave/angular2-training/session-six/page2.md

 export class AppRoutingModule { }
 ```

-Since we are exporting the RouterModule, we should be able to acccess it in other feature modules down the road.
+Since we are exporting the RouterModule, we should be able to access it in other feature modules down the road.
 Plus, this is imported into app.module.ts, so we can remove the imports from the main module and they still
 will be availible.